Ashtonfield

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Ashtonfield's median income among taxpayers is $61,345, with an average of $75,390.
-Nationally, this is high compared to the Rest of NSW's median of $52,390 and average of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $66,780 (median) and $82,070 (average) as of September 2025.
+As per AreaSearch's latest postcode level ATO data released on June 30, 2023, Ashtonfield's median income among taxpayers is $61,345.
+The average income for the suburb was $75,390 during this period.
+Nationally, these figures are high compared to Regional NSW's median of $52,390 and average of $65,215.
+Based on Wage Price Index growth of 8.86% since June 30, 2023, current estimates for Ashtonfield would be approximately $66,780 (median) and $82,070 (average) as of September 2025.
 According to Census 2021 income data, incomes in Ashtonfield cluster around the 70th percentile nationally.
-The predominant income cohort spans 35.8% of locals (1,654 people), earning between $1,500 and $2,999 weekly, similar to metropolitan regions where 29.9% fall within this range.
-Economic strength is evident with 30.4% of households earning over $3,000 weekly, supporting higher consumer spending.
-Housing accounts for 13.7% of income, and residents rank high in disposable income at the 77th percentile.
+Income distribution shows that 35.8% of locals fall within the $1,500 - 2,999 category, with 1,654 people in this range.
+This pattern is similar to metropolitan regions where 29.9% occupy this income range.
+Economic strength is evident through 30.4% of households earning more than $3,000 weekly, supporting elevated consumer spending.
+Housing accounts for 13.7% of income, while strong earnings rank residents within the 77th percentile for disposable income.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income